baldoalessandro/tiles_game/README.md

 [![CI status](https://github.com/baldoalessandro/tiles_game/workflows/CI/badge.svg)](https://github.com/baldoalessandro/tiles_games/actions)

-A clone of NYT Tiles game in SolidJS
+A clone of NYT Tiles game in SolidJS.

+## Why

+I needed a small project to experiment with SolidJS and its ecosystem .
+Things can be either experimental or artificially over-engineered for learning purpose.

+## Reference

+For the real game go to https://www.nytimes.com/puzzles/tiles and consider get a subscription there, is definitely worth the money!

 ## TODO

+This is an incomplete and un-ordered list of activities for the project:

 - [x] selected empty tile border color
 - [x] make it works on iOS14